ixanza/tranquility/README.md

 ## Preamble

-Tranquility is a Skyrim SE modlist thats aimed at people looking for long lasting, and harder gameplay from traditional Skyrim.
+Tranquillity is a Skyrim SE modlist thats aimed at people looking for long lasting, and harder gameplay from traditional Skyrim.
 It uses several overhauls like Ordinator, Morrowloot, Skyrim Revamped to enhance roleplayability as well as provide a sufficient difficulty increase.
-Tranquility is also built around Legacy of the Dragonborn, offering over 20 patches for the mod to fulfill your hoarding desires.
+Tranquillity is also built around Legacy of the Dragonborn, offering over 20 patches for the mod to fulfil your hoarding desires.

 ## System Requirements

 Download Size: 102GB
 Install Size: 129GB

-Tranquility is a mid to high end list in terms of graphics.
+Tranquillity is a mid to high end list in terms of graphics.
 A minimum of 6GB VRAM is required to play smoothly (60fps) on 1080p and 8GB VRAM to play smoothly (60fps) on 1440p

 I made this list with my specs in mind and I am able to get 60FPS (capped so my GPU doesn't work harder than it needs to) in Riverwood and Whiterun outdoors with Rudy ENB for Cathedral Weathers with these specs